Skip to main content

 5. Build config.yaml

-Start from the EKS example in the repo: examples/minimal-eks.yaml.
+Start from the EKS example config: minimal-eks.yaml.
 The shape:

 deployment: